ugr-sail/sinergym/docs/source/pages/rewards.rst

 Custom Rewards
 ***************

-It is also pretty simple to define your own classes.
+It is also pretty simple to define your **own classes**.
 For example, imagine you want a reward signal which returns always -1 (however we do not recommend using it for training agents).
 The only requirement is that the calculation is performed using ``__call__``